openwallet-foundation/bifold-wallet/docs/design/mobile-verifier.md

       ```
 - Some events will also contain `Open` button tapping which a User will be able ti see the details of the event.

 > Issue: Right now we are able to show only the latest event for a protocol instance (for instance `PROOF_RECEIVED` but not `PROOF_REQUESTED`).
-In order to show all event properly we need to do changes in credo-ts (see corresponding [issue](https://github.com/openwallet-foundation/credo-ts/issues/1380)).
+In order to show all event properly we need to do changes in credo (see corresponding [issue](https://github.com/openwallet-foundation/credo-ts/issues/1380)).

 ## Proof Request Template usage history